Share this guide:

 - Named driver – by adding a more experienced driver - such as a parent - to your policy, you may be able to reduce the cost.
 However, make sure you are honest about who the main driver of the vehicle is.
 If you lie your policy will be invalidated when you go to make a claim.

-- Advanced learning – you can improve your driving skills after you pass your driving test by paying for specialised driving courses, such as the government’s Pass Plus scheme.
-Insurers may deem you less of a risk and reduce the cost of your insurance policy.
+- Advanced learning – you can improve your driving skills after you pass your driving test by paying for specialised driving courses, such as the government's Pass Plus scheme.
+Insurers may deem you less of a risk and thus offer you cheaper insurance.

 - Voluntary excess – when you claim on insurance, the first part of the claim (the “excess”) is paid by you.
-By increasing this excess, you can decrease your premium.
+While the compulsory excess is set by the insurer, increasing your voluntary excess can result in cheaper premiums.

 - Mileage – when choosing an insurance policy, you will be asked by the provider to state how many miles you expect to drive per year.
 Giving them an accurate estimate avoids the possibility of over-insuring yourself, which would incur more cost than necessary.